incampusdiary/incampus/README.md

 This app will connect multiple campuses, acting like a social media community solely for students.

 College students will find everything related to their college life on this app.
 It will provide a platform to those who has some talent, but are hesitant to express it freely on other public platforms.

 They can do so here and gain some confidence by showcasing it to their own collegemates, and then take it to bigger stages.
+Features for viewer to either like/dislike the posts allowing creator to gain popularity with less number of viewers.

 With random articles, their knowledge about current technologies, and other scientific advancements are automatically up-to-date.
 They can also learn about those technologies, if interested.